akkinasrikar/Event-Driven-Chat-Application-Pub-Sub/README.md

-# Building an Event-Driven Chat Application with Go Channels, Mutex, and Goroutines
+# Building an Event-Driven Chat Application (Similar to Whatsapp) with Go Channels, Mutex, and Goroutines

 Description: